 If you’re a Sketch user, then you can also take advantage of the Sketch Frontify plugin.
 You can select which style guide you want to pull from, and it will load in all of the colors and fonts that were defined in your style guide.
 You can also export screens from Sketch into a Frontify project.
 We didn’t cover projects as part of this review, but that’s a whole different side of Frontify that will let you comment, prototype, manage, and do a whole lot more with putting things through workflows.

 Frontify is something that is definitely worth checking out.
 They have several price tiers that allow everyone to take advantage of it.
-They don’t quite hit the 5-star mark, but they’re pretty close and once they allow things such as syncing components and screens, then they’ll probably be there.
+They don’t quite hit the 5-star mark, but they’re pretty close and once they allow things such as syncing components, then they’ll probably be there.